seap-udea/pypack/README.md

 To start a new package using this template follow this procedure (we will assume that the name of your package is `mypack`):

-- Get `pypack` template: `git clone https://github.com/seap-udea/pypack mypack`
+- Get `pypacking` template: `git clone https://github.com/seap-udea/pypacking mypack`
 - Install system prerrequisites: `sudo apt install python3-pip gcc`
 - Install python prerrequisites: `pip3 install build twine`
 - Configure your package: